libsdl-org/SDL_shader_tools/docs/README-SDL_gpu.md

 The idea is that it's a new 3D API, that works with command queues (like next-gen APIs like Direct3D 12, Vulkan, and Metal), and leaves all the heavy lifting to shaders.
-Shaders are written in a new programming language, and compiles to a cross-platform bytecode.
-You ship one shader binary that works everywhere, and the C code you write to draw things works everywhere.
+Shaders are written in whatever language you like--SDL3 only cares about the compiled shader binaries--but a new programming language and cross-platform bytecode is also being developed.

+The ideal scenario is this: you ship one shader binary that works everywhere, and the C code you write to draw things works everywhere.
 You can precook shaders, or compile shaders at runtime.
+SDL3 already has the API for your C code, and the SDL_shader_tools repository is focusing on building the shader language and binary format.

 ## What's supported?

-This is still work in progress, but the initial plans are to write backends to support:
+The GPU API has been merged into SDL3's revision control!
+Behind the scenes, it currently supports:

 - Metal
+- Direct3D 11
 - Direct3D 12
 - Vulkan